 Deciding on where to stay in San Jose can be tough with so many options.
 Your first decision will depend on whether you want the hustle and bustle of the city or a more tranquil atmosphere.
 But just a note here that based on my experience, the vast majority of tourists choose to stay downtown due to its accessibility to other parts of Costa Rica.

 But if you are looking for a safe, close-to-the-airport area to stay in San José that is also near the city center and not too far from an airport, we would recommend either Cariari Ciudad or San Antonio de Belén.
 They are both pretty areas with easy access to the city center as well as being close to the airport – it’s just 15 minutes away.
-The area boasts of a shopping center with restaurants that are perfect for lunchtime visits – not bad at all!
+The area has a shopping center with restaurants that are perfect for lunchtime visits – not bad at all!

 If you want somewhere even safer and more luxurious, I recommend Escazú where San José´s rich and affluent live.
 It is also just a short distance from the center and only 20 minutes by car from the airport.